 - Start a Book Scavenger Club.
-You can do this informally with friends, or ask a teacher or librarian for help starting a club at your school or local library.
+We are working on an official Book Scavenger Club kit.
+Sign up here to be notified when it’s available.
+In the meantime, you can start a club informally with friends, or ask a teacher or librarian for help starting a club at your school or local library.
 If you are lucky enough to live near an independent bookstore, they often host book groups and might be interested in a Book Scavenger-themed club too!

 - Plan a Book Scavenger Event.
 Maybe it’s a Book Scavenger-themed party, a book club meeting, an event to kick off a summer reading program, or a book-centered way to celebrate a theme . . .
 Designate a day or weekend (or month even!) for participants to hide and find books.

 - One Book, One School or City.
 Book Scavenger has been selected by numerous schools, libraries, and even cities as a community-wide read.
 The American Library Association Public Programs Office has wonderful resources for building community-wide reading programs.

 Contact Jennifer Chambliss Bertman to inquire about sending bookmarks and stickers, autographed books or bookplates, a personalized video, or virtual or in-person appearances for your event!